simonmichael/hledger/doc/SPEC-lots.md

 ### Per-lot disposal/transfer splits

-A separate internal split happens when a single dispose or transfer posting spans multiple lots: `processDisposePosting` / `processTransferPair` emit one fragment per matched lot, each carrying its lot subaccount.
+A separate internal split happens when a single dispose or transfer posting spans multiple lots: `processDisposePosting` / `processTransferGroup` emit one fragment per matched lot, each carrying its lot subaccount.
 Multi-fragment results are tagged `_lotsplit-posting` (single-lot results need no tag), and each fragment's `poriginal` points at the user's unmodified original posting.